My favorite athletes

 Landon Donovan

-If there’s one athlete who holds a permanent place in my heart, it’s Landon Donovan.
-He’s not just my favorite soccer player—he’s my number one, all-time favorite athlete, period.
-I’ve followed his career from when he was just a teenager with a world of potential, through all the ups and downs, to his eventual retirement.
+If there’s one athlete who holds a permanent, reserved seat in my heart, it’s Landon Donovan.
+He’s not just my favorite soccer player—he’s my all-time favorite athlete, period.
+I’ve followed him from the beginning, when he was just a scrappy teenager with potential practically spilling out of his oversized jersey, through every exhilarating high and painful low, right up to his eventual retirement (and brief un-retirement—and then retirement again).

-Take the 2002 World Cup, when he scored that goal against Mexico in the Round of 16.
-It was the middle of the night here—3 a.m.—but that didn’t stop me from dragging a couple of friends over to watch the game live.
+Take the 2002 World Cup, when he scored that iconic goal against Mexico in the Round of 16.
+It was three in the morning, and Shelley and I had dragged a couple of friends out of bed—people who really deserved better friends than us.

 Lewis Hamilton